botpress/botpress/docs/recipes/scheduling.md

 3. Set the action - This is the trickiest part.
 An action is block of code that will be executed at the specified time.

-Below is an example snippet that asynchronous fetches all the userIds from the database and sends them your Christmas message.
+Below is an example snippet that asynchronously fetches all the userIds from the database and sends them your Christmas message.

 > Note: Within this code you have access to `bp` and `task` variables.